Protithona fugitivana

 Protithona fugitivana is a species of moth of the family Tortricidae.
 It is endemic to New Zealand.

+Taxonomy

+This species was first described by Edward Meyrick in 1882.
+In 1883 Meyrick gave a fuller description of the species.
+The male holotype specimen, collected at Lake Coleridge, is held at the Natural History Museum, London.

+Description

 The wingspan is 9–10 mm for males and 10–12 mm for females.
 The forewings are dull to bright ochreous, mixed with dark fuscous.
 There is a white or pale-ochreous streak from the base to one third of the wing, margined beneath by a dark-fuscous blotch.
 The forewings of the females are almost wholly suffused with greyish fuscous.
 The hindwings are greyish fuscous.

 Habitat and host species

 The larvae of this moth is semi-aquatic and can be found in and around seepages or on surface detritus near moist areas.
 The larvae pupates in turf.
 The larvae feed on Potamogeton species.